Home » Head Start » Early Learning

 Head Start 0-5 Center Based:

-• Classroom environments that are warm and welcoming as well as inclusive to meet each child’s individual needs.
+• Classroom environments that are warm, welcoming, and inclusive to meet each child’s individual needs.

-• A Curriculum based program using the evidence based Creative Curriculum.
-This Curriculum helps teachers build children’s confidence, creativity and critical thinking skills and promote positive outcomes.
+• A curriculum-based program using the evidence-based Creative Curriculum.
+This curriculum helps teachers build children’s confidence, creativity, and critical thinking skills that promote positive outcomes.
 Click here to learn more about Creative Curriculum.

 • Daily routines that help your child feel secure and gain independence.